jlave-dev/firebase-mailer/README.md

 ```
 firebase deploy --only functions
 ```
-If the stars align and you're exceptionally lucky, you should see some status messages followed by `Deploy complete!`.
+If the stars align and you're exceptionally lucky, you should see some status messages followed by `Deploy complete!`. :rainbow: